dij0s/PETAL/thesis/bachelor_thesis.typ

 Although the smaller configuration shows a weak trend, it is not statistically significant as the sample size is too small.
 Consequently, the G-eval framework is, at most, a complementary tool to the expert evaluation.

 On top of that, the same #ref(<comparison_test_human_llm>) depicts the average G-eval scores for both configurations, per prompt.
-Visually, the larger configuration consistently outperforms the smaller configuration and aligns with the initial expectation that larger language models would yield higher quality scores.
+Visually, the larger configuration consistently outperforms the smaller configuration.

 This can be formally assessed by conducting a Wilcoxon signed-rank test, which evaluates if two related samples (paired samples) come from the same distribution (null hypothesis).
 Besides that, it does not assume an underlying normal distribution, making it more robust to outliers.